Centennial Performance

-Centennial Performance was a Canadian television miniseries which aired on CBC Television's English and French networks in 1967.
+Centennial Performance is a Canadian television miniseries which aired on CBC Television's English and French networks in 1967.

 Premise

 This series featured performances by winners of a performing arts scholarship sponsored by INCO for the Canadian Centennial.
 They were joined by an orchestra and prominent classical artists.

 Scheduling

 The three-hour-long Centennial Performance episodes were broadcast in colour, each at 9:30 p.m.
 Eastern: